This article was written by ExpatGo contributor, Jennifer Dawson.

 The Dangers of Obesity

 Obesity brings with it a variety of health problems and can have a significant negative effect on a person’s quality of life.
 It can cause breathlessness, snoring, sleep apnoea, arthritis and make it difficult for an individual to participate in any physical activity.
 There are also very serious and life-threatening conditions caused by obesity such as diabetes, cardiovascular disease, and stroke.
+One study found that ischemic stroke risk was 64% greater in people with obesity, while the risk of hemorrhagic stroke was 24% greater.
 It can also lead to certain cancers such as colon, uterine, and breast cancer.
 Depression, anxiety, and low self-esteem can also be linked with obesity.
 Obesity also brings with it a higher mortality rate, with the Malaysian Health Ministry claiming that around 73% of hospital deaths were due to non-communicable diseases, such as obesity.

 How to Prevent and Overcome Obesity